LordVonAdel/structron/readme.md

 ### `struct.validate(buffer, offset)`
 Returns an boolean if the data matches the struct.

+### `struct.addMember(type, name)`
+Adds an member to the struct definition.

+### `struct.addArray(type, name, index, length, relative)`
+`type` is the type of the elements in the array.
+To work, the size of the elements need to be correct.

+`name` is the name of the member that will be added to the output object containing the array.

+`index` is the start address of the array.
+If a string is given, it will read the value from another member with that name.

+`length` is the number of elements in the array.
+(Not the size in bytes!).
+If a string is given, it will read the value from another member with that name.

+When `relative` is set to true, the array will be read from the index + the structs address.

+### `struct.addReference(type, name, index, relative)`
+`type` is the type of the object to reference.

+`name` is the name of the member that will be added to the output object.

+`index` is the start address of the elementto load.
+If a string is given, it will read the value from another member with that name.

+When `relative` is set to true, the index is relative to the start of the parent struct.

 ## Inbuilt Types
+These inbuilt types are accesiable with `Structron.TYPES.`

 ### `INT`
 4 byte signed little-endian Integer